timo-reymann/server-report/README.md

 ===

 ## What is this?
-An simple, extendable jet powerful reporting tool for your debian-based server.
+An simple, extendable yet powerful reporting tool for your debian-based server.

 ## Requirements
 - Debian based distribuion